DProkos/Mikrotik-ASS/README.md

 ### Prerequisites
 - Python 3.x
 - `paramiko` package (installed automatically by the script if not present)

+### BETA
+- 1. Multiple Bridges Ability
+      The user can create more than one bridge with interfaces.
+     Each bridge has its own IP and interface list.
+- 2. Create Interface List “WAN” and “PCC”
+      If the user creates a DHCP-client or manually sets IP on the WAN, the script:
+      Creates the WAN interface list.
+      Adds the corresponding interface to it.
+      Creates the PCC interface list for future use.
+      Also, a NAT rule is automatically created with out-interface-list=WAN.
+- 3.DHCP Server Setup with Custom Settings
+      DNS (optional, can be left blank)
+      If the user wants, a DNS server is also defined on the router (/ip dns set).
+- 4.Firewall Configuration Option
+      Asks the user if they want to configure the firewall:
+      If so:
+      Displays the active services (/ip service print) Allows them to disable whatever they want
+      If they leave SSH open, SSH protection can be enabled If someone makes more than 5 incorrect logins → blacklist for 24 hours

 ### Usage
 Simply run the script and follow the prompts displayed in the terminal: